phac-nml/biohansel/docs/source/user-docs/command-line.rst

     - use -S "filename.tab" | for tech_results.tab
     - use -o "filename.tab" | for results.tab
     - use -O "filename.tab" | for match_results.tab

+        - You can also use ".tsv" as the file extension

 - Input data

     - use -i <path/to/fasta> | to specify fasta file to analyze